ansys/pyansys-geometry/doc/source/user_guide/primitives.rst

 Primitives
 **********

-The PyAnsys Geometry :class:`primitives <ansys.geometry.core.primitives>` subpackage consists of primitive representations of basic geometric objects, such as a point, vector, and matrix.
+The PyAnsys Geometry :class:`math <ansys.geometry.core.math>` subpackage consists of primitive representations of basic geometric objects, such as a point, vector, and matrix.
 To operate and manipulate physical quantities, this subpackage uses `Pint <https://github.com/hgrecco/pint>`_, a third-party open source software that other PyAnsys libraries also use.
+It also uses its :class:`shapes <ansys.geometry.core.shapes>` subpackage to evaluate and represent geometric shapes (both curves and surfaces), such as lines, circles, cones, spheres and torus.

 This table shows PyAnsys Geometry names and base values for the physical quantities: